Outlook Email Report Template 7

 Attachments Tab

-Template automatically attaches the report RTF file.
+The template automatically attaches the report RTF file.
 So you have to

-you can either use this template prompt to define
+you can either use this template prompt to define a

-from embed.
+from the embed.

 Something like this will do: